J.P. Crawford Preview, Player Props: Mariners vs. Rays

 - The Rays pitching staff ranks sixth in MLB with a collective 9.2 strikeouts per nine innings.

-- The Rays' 3.78 team ERA ranks third among all MLB pitching staffs.
+- The Rays have the third-ranked team ERA across all league pitching staffs (3.79).

-- The Rays surrender the first-fewest home runs in baseball (149 total, one per game).
+- Rays pitchers combine to give up 150 home runs (one per game), the first-fewest in the league.

-- In his most recent time out on Monday, the righty tossed 5 1/3 innings against the Boston Red Sox, allowing three earned runs while surrendering two hits.
+- In his most recent outing on Tuesday against the Boston Red Sox, the right-hander threw five innings, giving up three earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.